Relationships: Warning Signs and Red Flags to Look Out For

 For instance, children who grow up feeling like they need to constantly please their parents or peers might look for partners who foster this behavior.
 This could then lead to the partner manipulating the other person through a false sense of validation and acceptance.

 Meanwhile, children who experienced neglect or abandonment in their earlier years might form a blueprint of wanting a partner who is always readily available, always there, and in doing so, they are more vulnerable to manipulation.

-Cluing into Our Own Behavior:
+Being aware of our own behavior is critical to building a healthy relationship.
 Unless we are human robots, we are all capable of manipulative behaviors, and recognizing our own patterns of behavior can be a valuable tool in changing them.
 Trauma therapy could be a way of recognizing these patterns and identifying the behaviors that we need to change.

 Recognizing the patterns also helps us understand our own needs better, and understand how to heal from past trauma, helps us to demand better treatment, and behave towards our partners in healthier ways.

-Moving Towards a Healthier Relationship:
+Building a healthy relationship requires self-work and acknowledging our own flaws.
 Recognizing our destructive behaviors is a good start, and then finding the willingness to change these negative aspects of ourselves is next.
 Communicating with our partners honestly and non-judgmentally can also help to lay out healthy foundations for the relationship.

 It’s also important to recognize when things don’t feel right, setting boundaries, and respecting other people’s boundaries, to create healthy spaces.
 Remember, a healthy relationship is a two-way street where both partners feel seen, heard, and valued.